joakimk/toniq/README.md

 * Focuses on being easy to use and handling errors well.
 * Will automatically retry failing jobs a few times.
 * It has practically no limits on concurrent jobs.
-* You can specify a max concurrency for a worker.
+* Can limit concurrency using a max concurrency option.
 * Passes arguments to the worker exactly as they where enqueued, no JSON conversion.
 * Fails on the side of running a job too many times rather than not at all.
 See more on this below.
 * Works well on limited environments like Heroku where you can't connect multiple Erlang nodes directly or do hot code updates.